Trigas/tetragon-demo/READMEv2.md

 - Download from: <https://cloud.redhat.com/openshift/install/crc/installer-provisioned>
 - Save as `pull-secret.txt` in this repo.

-⚠️ **Important:** If you are using the pull-secret file included in this repo, it is for demo purposes only and must **never** be shared outside your local lab.
+⚠️ **Important:** If you are using the pull-secret shared by me, it is for demo purposes only and must **never** be shared outside your local lab.
 If you have your own pull secret from your Red Hat account, you may use it instead without this restriction.

 ---